An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Trinity seeks to provide outstanding daily challenge, creativity, and care for each of its students at all grade levels.
 We also provide excellent preparation for the future.
 As a school that focuses on the whole child, we know that children also need time to reflect, to play, to read, to engage in after-school activities, and to enjoy their families.

 Preparing for the next grade or next school occurs best when children are challenged and engaged in ways that are responsive to their development.
-Research does not support the notion that rigorous homework at the elementary level increases achievement or responsibility.
-In fact, rigor for the sake of rigor can diminish a student’s love of learning.
+Research does not support the notion that homework at the elementary level increases achievement or responsibility; in fact, excessive homework can diminish students’ love of learning.
 Formal learning that occurs during the day is extremely important; so is the informal learning that takes place within the family and through constructive and balanced activities.
-Teachers always monitor student learning and progress.
-Limiting homework will not decrease student success.
+Teachers always monitor student learning and progress; limiting homework will not decrease student success.

 Your child’s teacher can provide more details about homework and about the role parents can best play in supporting their child’s learning.
-The School’s Homework Policy can be found on the Parent Resources tile in MyTrinity.
+The School’s Homework Policy is linked here and can always be found on the Parent Resources tile in MyTrinity.

-All homework assignments in Fourth-Sixth Grade are posted on Classroom Pages in MyTrinity.
+All homework assignments in Fourth-Sixth Grade are posted on Google Classroom.

 • + INSURANCE